jes/autosqlite/README.md

    it, you might lose data
  - If you use foreign key constraints, Autosqlite won't necessarily re-populate the tables in the right order, leading to migration failures
+ - If you introduce for example a `NOT NULL` constraint on a column that previously had `NULL` values then migration will fail

 ## Recommended usage